 The buildings and utilities were all illegal constructs but they became the home to an estimated 35,000 people who all squished into a few small apartment blocks.
 The Walled City was known for its gang and drug activity, rat infestations, self-taught dentists and some of the best fish balls in Hong Kong.

 After the Walled City’s demolition, the Hong Kong government began work to turn the location into a park to keep the not-so-reputable but fascinating part of Hong Kong’s history alive.
 The park and its exhibits became open to the public in 1995.

-With the Chi Lin Nunnery, the Nan Lian Garden, Little Thailand and the Walled City Park you can easily spend an adventurous, fun and educational day within this section of Kowloon!
+With the Chi Lin Nunnery, the Nan Lian Garden, Little Thailand and the Walled City Park all within easy reach you can easily spend an adventurous, fun and educational day in this fascinating part of Kowloon!

 Editor’s Note: Chi Lin Nunnery And Nan Lian Garden: A Family-Friendly Day Out In Diamond Hill was originally written by Danielle Roberts and updated in December 2022 by Sassy Mama.